ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 {% include screenshot.html source="/images/osx/PyCharm/clone-repo.png" %}

-When all goes wel you get a new window with your fresh empty project.
+When all goes well you get a new window with your fresh empty project.
 If the 'testing' dialog stays on screen for a long time, it might be that your PyCharm master password is needed for your PyCharm password storage.
 Cancel the checkout, type the master password and try again.